revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-16.What are the modes are valid to opening file to read and write?
+16.What modes are valid to open a file to read and write?

 <details><summary><b>Show Answer</b></summary>